AthenACHY/AthenACHY.github.io/_stories/2021-07-10-The-archeology-of-mind.md

 thumbnail: '/img/story/Archeology_of_mind.jpg'
 ---

-Things that we canot put into words.
+Things that we cannot put into words.
 ======

 With the whole life devoted to study emotions in animal models, Jaak Panksepp is in a very special position at animal behavior, psychiatry, and neuroscience.